electron-plumber/electron-big-book/docs/math/0 Core Courses/27 Chapter7 analytic geometry Module2 straight lines lower.md

 ## 17.Focus 8
 __The distance from a point to a line__
-- First convert the line equation into the general form, and then use the point-to-line distance formula.
+- First transform the line equation into the general form, and then use the point-to-line distance formula.

 ### $\fbox{20}\:$Given points $\small C(2,−3),M(5,5)$, and $\small N(−3,−1)$, what is the distance from point $\small C$  to line $\small MN \,\mathpunct{?}$.